appindesign/M-Time-Series/readme.md

 ## Values Enrichment
 ### fnWindowCalculation
-*Purpose* Solves the problem of calculating fast over a moving window, for example moving means.
+*Purpose* Solves the problem of calculating, fast, over a moving window, for example moving means.

 *Parameters*
 - `lst` The list over which the calculation is to be executed.